Pinkpop Festival: 1994

+1995

+Pinkpop 1995 featured Faith No More.

+1997

+Included Australian band Silverchair with 18 year old front man Daniel Johns.

 2007

-Pinkpop 2007 was held May 26–28.
+Pinkpop 2007 was held from 26 to 28 May.

 It was the 20th time the event was held at the Megaland Park.

-On February 28, most of the line-up was revealed.
+On 28 February, most of the line-up was revealed.
 Pearl Jam was announced to make their 3rd appearance on the Pinkpop stage, but they cancelled, for two of their members would become fathers in the Pentecost weekend.